sekmet/sol2uml/README.md

 Generates UML diagrams from Solidity source code.
 If no file, folder or address is passes as the first argument, the working folder is used.
 When a folder is used, all *.sol files are found in that folder and all sub folders.
+A comma separated list of files and folders can also used.
+For example
+    sol2uml contracts,node_modules/openzeppelin-solidity

 If an Ethereum address with a 0x prefix is passed, the verified source code from Etherscan will be used.
+For example
+    sol2uml 0x79fEbF6B9F76853EDBcBc913e6aAE8232cFB9De9

 Options:
   -b, --baseContractNames <value>              only output contracts connected to these comma separated base contract names -f, --outputFormat <value>                   output file format: svg, png, dot or all (default: "svg") -o, --outputFileName <value>                 output file name -d, --depthLimit <depth>                     number of sub folders that will be recursively searched for Solidity files.
 Default -1 is unlimited (default: -1)
-  -n, --network <network>          mainnet, ropsten, kovan, rinkeby or goerli (default: "mainnet") -k, --etherscanApiKey <key>      Etherscan API Key -c, --clusterFolders             cluster contracts into source folders -v, --verbose                    run with debugging statements -h, --help                       output usage information
+  -i, --ignoreFilesOrFolders <filesOrFolders>  comma separated list of files or folders to ignore -n, --network <network>                      mainnet, ropsten, kovan, rinkeby or goerli (default: "mainnet") -k, --etherscanApiKey <key>                  Etherscan API Key -c, --clusterFolders                         cluster contracts into source folders -v, --verbose                                run with debugging statements -h, --help                                   output usage information

 ```

 To generate a diagram of all contracts under the contracts folder and its sub folders